Safety and security

 Incidents and injuries

 We take precautions to remove hazards and to minimise risk of harm to children.
 All educators are qualified in first aid and respond promptly to minimise the impact of an incident.
 The OSHC Coordinator will promptly telephone a parent/guardian if a child has been involved in an accident or becomes ill.
 If contact cannot be made and medical attention is needed, an ambulance will be called and the child will be taken to hospital.
-Please ensure you keep emergency contact details updated on My Family Lounge.
+Please ensure you keep emergency contact details updated.

 The rights and responsibilities of parents with respect to injuries and illnesses of their children is acknowledged and will be taken into account in administering all procedures.